 If there is a high risk of urinary tract obstruction or if there is already an obstruction, a catheter may be placed in the urethra, and the stones may be flushed out with saline solution.
 If stones are too large, surgery may be needed.
-The kidney may be removed, or the bladder and urethra may be cleared of stones and flushed.
+Furthermore, the kidney may be removed, or the bladder and urethra may be cleared of stones and flushed.

 Another treatment called extracorporeal shock wave lithotripsy (ESWL) may be used.
-This procedure uses sound waves to break the kidney stones into small pieces that can be flushed more easily through the urinary tract.
+This procedure uses sound waves to break stones into small pieces that can be flushed easily through the urinary tract.
 This is a solution that reduces the need for invasive surgery.

 Has your dog ever had kidney stones?
-How were they treated?
+How did you treat them?
 Let us know in the comments below!